yegor256/blog/_drafts/_zc.md

 software projects.
 The principles have proved able to seriously increase project predictability, [decrease costs]({% pst 2014/apr/2014-04-11-cost-of-loc %}), and [enforce]({% pst 2018/mar/2018-03-06-speed-vs-quality %}) quality of code.
-Also, they have boosted the motivation of [the programmers]({% pst 2018/jan/2018-01-09-micro-budgeting %}), who like the idea of being their own bosses.
+Also, they have boosted the motivation of [the type of programmers]({% pst 2018/jan/2018-01-09-micro-budgeting %}), who like the idea of being their own bosses.

-How many of them are out there on the market&mdash;the future will soon show us.
+How many of these people there are out there on the market&mdash;the future will soon show us.

 Speaking philosophically, while it's a common